Harsha731/Leet-Code/leetcode/894/README.md

 public:
     vector<TreeNode*> allPossibleFBT(int n) {
         if (n % 2 == 0) return {};
-        if (n == 1) return { new TreeNode() };
+	// A full binary tree is a tree where every node has either 0 or 2 children. if (n == 1) return { new TreeNode() };
         if (m.count(n)) return m[n];
         vector<TreeNode*> ans;